-☐ Parent/Guardian ☐ Other (specify 3A.
+1. Name of Person Reporting Incident(s): 2.
+Check whether you are the: Victim/target of behavior (or his/her parent/g) 3.
+Check whether you are a: Student Staff mem ther (specify) 3A.
 Provide Tel.
-No.; E-mail address: If student, state school name: Grade: If staff member, state school name or work site: Information about the Incident: Check whether: A. Name of victim/target of behavior: Student Others: Student Employee Other B. Name of Subject (person who engaged in behavior): Others: Student 🗆 Employee 🗆 Other C. Date and time of incident: D. Location: □ class □ hall □ cafeteria □ other area inside school E. Nature of incident (check all that apply): □ physical □ verbal □ g F. Are you aware of similar or related incidents?
-Yes No Witnesses (who saw incident or has information about how or why incident Name: Student □ Employee Other Employee Other Describe the details of the incident, in the order it happened, and spec Employee - Other what each person involved did and said, stating actual words used.
-Us ifying where it occurred.
-Identify ifying where it occurred.
-Identify e additional paper as needed. what each person involved did and said, stating actual words used.
-Us ifying where it occurred.
-Identify e additional paper as needed.
+No.; E-mail address: 4.
+If student, state school name: Grade: 5.
+If staff member, state school name or work site: 6.
+Information about the Incident: Check whether: A. Name of victim/target of behavior: Student 🗌 Employee 🗋 Other Others: B. Name of Subject (person who engaged in behavior): Others: C. Date and time of incident: D. Location: 🗆 class 🗆 hall 🗆 cafeteria 🗆 other area i nside school 🗆 school grounds 🗆 bus 🗆 other E. Nature of incident (check all that apply): physical persona] verbal 🗆 gesture 🗆 electronic 🗆 written l property 🗆 school property 🗆 other F. Are you aware of similar or related incidents?
+Yes 🗆 No 7.
+Witnesses (who saw incident or has information about how or why incident occurred) (Use additional paper, as needed) Name: Name: Name: Student Employee Other 8.
+Describe the details of the incident, in the order it happen red, and specifying where it occurred.
+Identify what each person involved did and said, stating actual words used.
+Use additional paper as needed.